grantj-re3/90PercentOfPoliticians/VoiceToParliamentReferendum/02-ThereAreNoDetails.md

 Links about how stakeholder consultation improves outcomes are given below.

+- The paper *Two Approaches to Economic Development on American Indian Reservations: One Works, the Other Doesn’t* (reference 9) says "...a number of those nations have broken away from the prevailing pattern of poverty.
+They have moved aggressively to take control of their futures and rebuild their nations, rewriting constitutions, reshaping economies, and reinvigorating indigenous community and culture.
+Today, they are creating sustainable, self-determined economies and building societies that work".
 - The OECD web page (reference 6) says "The 2021 Regulatory Policy Outlook... shares good regulatory practices that can help *close the gaps*".
   The chapter 2 PDF is about Evidence-based policy making and *stakeholder engagement* in order to achieve this.
 - The Policy Consultation & the Importance of Stakeholders page (reference 7) has a section *Why Stakeholders Matter for Policy Making*.